williamzebrowskI/assistant-api/README.md

 The `fafsa-chatgpt-assistant` repository hosts the cutting-edge Assistants API designed to streamline FAFSA-related inquiries through a ChatGPT-powered conversational interface.
 It combines the prowess of OpenAI's GPT model with Elasticsearch's data indexing for an intuitive and efficient user experience.

+The following Diagram depicts the flow of a user's message from end to end.
 ![FAFSA Assistant API Diagram](images/flow.png)

 ## Getting Started